brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

         Returns the inverse-link-transformed version of ``x``.

-.. function:: link(s::Stochastic, x, transform::Bool=true)
+.. function:: link(s::AbstractStochastic, x, transform::Bool=true)

     Apply a link transformation to map values in a constrained distributional support to an unconstrained space.
 Supports for continuous, univariate distributions and positive-definite matrix distributions (Wishart or inverse-Wishart) are transformed as follows: